semgrep/semgrep-docs/docs/semgrep-ci.md

 ### Merge / pull request and branch behavior

-In GitHub Actions, to scan only for issues introduced by a branch at pull request time, trigger the Semgrep workflow on a pull request event by adding the following to the Semgrep workflow file:
+For GitHub Actions, to scan only for issues introduced by a branch at pull request time, trigger the Semgrep workflow on a pull request event by adding the following to the Semgrep workflow file:

 ```yaml
 on: pull_request